onnx/turnkeyml/docs/tools_user_guide.md

 Most tools are called in a sequence, where the order of the tools in the sequence determines the order they run.
 State is passed from one tool to the next.

-There is a special class of tools that can start a sequence (ie, **first tools**), and after that any tool can run in any order as long as it is compatible with the incoming state from the previous tool.
+There is a special class of tools that can start a sequence (i.e., **first tools**), and after that any tool can run in any order as long as it is compatible with the incoming state from the previous tool.

 There is another special kind of tool: **management tools**.
 These provide some management function, such as printing the package version number, and are not intended to run in a sequence with any other tool.